Where and when are rehearsals held?

 When are the next audition dates?

-The next round of auditions will be held in April 2018.
+The next round of auditions are still to be confirmed.

-Please email email@example.com with the subject line 'Audition' if you would like to attend.
+Please email firstname.lastname@example.org with the subject line 'Audition' if you would like to add your name to the list.

 What do I have to do in an audition?

-You'll be asked to sing a solo piece that you've prepared in advance, someone will be there to accompany you on the piano if you want.
+You'll be asked to sing a classical solo piece that you've prepared in advance, preferably ABRSM Grade 6 and above, someone will be there to accompany you on the piano if you want.
 You will be asked to prepare a short choral extract 5 minutes before you go into the audition.
 You will have your range tested and you may be asked to do some aural tests, these may include singing the middle note of a chord and singing back a short phrase played to you twice.

 What does membership cost?